Language selection

 Canada was one of the first countries to ratify Lithuania's accession to NATO in 2004, and Canada and Lithuania continue to enjoy positive and constructive defence relations, mainly through the NATO framework.

 Canada’s engagement in the Baltic region has been increasing in line with NATO’s strengthened assurance and deterrence measures in the region.
-The most visible element of this defence posture is the establishment of NATO’s enhanced Forward Presence (eFP) in Central and Eastern Europe, made up of multinational NATO battlegroups deployed in Lithuania, Estonia, Latvia, and Poland.
-Canada has taken a leading role as eFP Framework Nation in Latvia, and has deployed Canadian troops into the battlegroup under Operation REASSURANCE.
+The most visible element of this defence posture are NATO’s enhanced Forward Presence (eFP) battlegroups, including in Lithuania.
+Canada plays a leading role as eFP Framework Nation for the NATO battlegroup in Latvia under Operation REASSURANCE.
 Canada also contributes Canadian Armed Forces personnel to the NATO Force Integration Unit in Lithuania.
-Canada contributed $1 million to the NATO Energy Security Centre of Excellence based in Vilnius, Lithuania to help improve energy efficiency in the operational environment and reduce dependency on energy supply chains.
+In 2012, Canada contributed up to $5 million to the NATO Energy Security Centre of Excellence based in Vilnius, Lithuania to help improve energy efficiency in the operational environment and reduce dependency on energy supply chains.

 Partnerships and organizations

-To develop effective responses to today’s most pressing global challenges, Canada and Lithuania work closely in multilateral fora, such as:
+To develop effective responses to today’s most pressing global challenges, Canada and Lithuania work closely in multilateral forums, such as:

 Date Modified: